Invisalign Attachments: A Guide to the Small Bumps on Your Teeth

 When and How Are Attachments Removed?

-Attachments are removed at the end of the active phase of your treatment, just before the impressions are taken for your retainers.
-The provider uses a special tool to gently buff them off, then polishes the tooth surface to remove any remaining composite.
-This procedure is quick, painless, and does not damage your tooth enamel at all.
+Attachments are removed at the very end of your treatment, before you get your final retainers.
+Your orthodontist uses a special tool to gently buff the composite off the tooth surface, which is then polished smooth.
+The process is fast, painless, and does not harm your tooth enamel in any way.

-Conclusion: A Major Asset for a Successful Treatment
+Conclusion: A Major Asset for a Perfect Smile